 Tenor, Seth Orenstein: Seth was first introduced to barbershop music at ten years old by his barbershopping grandfather.
-It wasn't long before Seth was listening to groups like ‘The Boston Common’ and ‘Bluegrass Student Union.’
+It wasn't long before Seth was listening to groups like The Boston Common and Bluegrass Student Union.
 Although his introduction to the genre happened early, it wasn't until eleven years later that he finally decided to get involved in the music he had been listening to for so long.
-In 2010 Seth paid a visit to the ‘Sounds of Concord’ barbershop chorus.
+In 2010 Seth paid a visit to the Vocal Revolution barbershop chorus.
 After ringing just one tag he realized what he had been missing.
 He has acquired five man-of-note pins, two of which were his brother and father.

 Lead, Joey Constantine: After one year of "playing" the clarinet in the middle school band, Joey quickly realized that the only instrument he needed was his voice.
 He has performed in various vocal ensembles since his early woodwind education, including being invited to perform in the MENC All Eastern Chorus in 2004.
 At Westfield State, he sang a cappella and played guitar in several acoustic ensembles while pursuing a degree in Communications.
 After school, he searched far and wide for music fulfillment and found that 4-part harmony was waiting for him!
 He also sings with Vocal Revolution, under Dan's direction.
 Outside of singing, Joey works for PreSonus Audio Electronics as a digital marketing specialist.
 He also enjoys craft beer and swimming.
 Separately, of course.